Astor History, Family Crest & Coats of Arms

 The surname Astor was first found in the arrondissement of Manche, in Tourlaville, in Normandy, when William of Stur sent William his son to England with Duke William of Normandy.
 William was granted lands in the Isle of Wight and Hampshire for assistance to King William at the Battle of Hastings in 1066 A.D.

-Important Dates for the Astor family
+Early History of the Astor family

 This web page shows only a small excerpt of our Astor research.
 Another 119 words (8 lines of text) covering the years 1783 and 1848 are included under the topic Early Astor History in all our PDF Extended History products and printed products wherever possible.